 Description: The module comprises a suite of workshops to support the development of the critical understanding and practical skills needed to make best use of digital research tools in the context of humanities research.
-The content will focus each term on four skill-building tracks, some more theoretical, others focussing on key competencies and environments for digital research.
+The content will focus each term on five skill-building tracks, some more theoretical, others focussing on key competencies and environments for digital research.
 Topics will be different each term, to reflect both demand and capacity in the Trinity Centre for Digital Humanities.

-Assessment: In order to accrue the 5 ECTS, participants will be expected to attend each of the four workshops and to complete the course assessments.
+Assessment: In order to accrue the 5 ECTS, participants will be expected to attend each of the five workshops and to complete the course assessments.
 Workshop participation will be assessed as a module in the following manner:

 b) Literature review (up to 1500 words) of one of the topics covered in the workshop series (15% contribution to final mark).

-c) Individual 7 min lightning presentation detailing how one of the workshop topics could be applied to your research (20% contribution to final mark)
+c) Individual 7 min lightning presentation detailing how one of the workshop topics could be applied to your research (20% contribution to final mark).